atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

-Kubernetes Pod Scheduling
+Kubernetes Pod Scheduling: Labels, Taints, and Node Affinity
 ========

 ## Introduction

-- *Update
+#### Considerations & Prerequisites
+- Kubernetes cluster with 3 worker nodes, each with 4x16 CPU/RAM
+  - Other cluster configurations will work, although your precise results may differ
-- Need kubectl access to a Kubernetes cluster, with the ability to deploy pods
+- kubectl access to the Kubernetes cluster, with the ability to deploy pods into the default namespace
+  - Other namespaces could be used with minor modifications
-- Would highly advise using a test cluster dedicated to these exercises.
-Even though we'll be using worker pools, this lab (by design) will have an impact on the scheduling of pods in the cluster.
+- Consider using a basic test cluster dedicated to these exercises
+  - By design, this lab will have an impact on the scheduling of pods in the cluster
-- Exercises will use the 'default' namespace
-- Your cluster should have 3 worker nodes, each with 4x16 CPU/Memory
+- Basic terminal skills will be helpful, although not required

+#### Notes
-- Written on IBM Cloud Kubernetes Service, but should work regardless of where your cluster is hosted
+- This guide was written on IBM Cloud Kubernetes Service (IKS), but should work regardless of where your cluster is hosted
-- Terraform provided for IKS
-- Intro exercise - image deploy IKS
+- There's a simple terraform provided for IKS (link/directory structure below) that will spin up a cluster configured for these exercises, you'll just need an IBM Cloud API key

-## File Structure
+#### File Structure

 - Root directory: https://github.com/atugman/IBM-Cloud/tree/main/Labs/Kubernetes/Pod-Scheduling-Lab
-- guide.md - lab instructions.
-If you're reading this on the IBM Cloud communities page, you can disregard guide.md as it's a mirror image of this blog.
+- **guide.md** - lab instructions
+> If you're reading this on the IBM Cloud communities page, you can disregard guide.md as it's a mirror image of this blog.
-- Pod and Deployment specs
+- Pod and Deployment Manifests
-  - /specs_affinity_exercises
-    - with-affinity.yaml & without-affinity.yaml
+  - ```/affinity_exercises``` - with-affinity.yaml, without-affinity.yaml
-  - /specs_taints_exercises
-    - pod1.yaml, pod2.yaml, & pod3.yaml
+  - ```/taints_exercises``` - pod1.yaml, pod2.yaml, pod3.yaml
-- /terraform/main.tf - a simple terraform for an IKS cluster
+- ```/terraform/main.tf``` - a simple terraform for an IKS cluster
-- pull_pod_status.py - python program that we'll use to expedite troubleshooting
+- ```pull_pod_status.py``` - Python program that we'll use to expedite troubleshooting

 You can use ```git clone``` to copy the full repository to your local machine.
 The repo contains various other lab files.
 After cloning, feel free to remove the excess files with a few simple commands similar to: